 From about 1941, Dr. Frank C. d’Elseaux also maintained his offices there.
 He was a psychiatrist and previously had been senior physician at the Boston Psychopathic Hospital.
 He and his wife, Virginia (Gay) d’Elseaux, lived in Winchester.

-On October 9, 1945, the estate of Alexander Thomas transferred 37 Marlborough to Rufus K. Thomas, and on the same day it was purchased from him by John and Eleanor Taylor and Frank and Virginia d’Elseaux, each couple with a one-half undivided interest.
+Anna B. Thomas died in January of 1945, and on October 9, 1945, the trust established under Alexander Thomas’s will transferred 37 Marlborough to Rufus K. Thomas.
+On the same day it was purchased from him by John and Eleanor Taylor and Frank and Virginia d’Elseaux, each couple with a one-half undivided interest.

 Dr. Taylor and Dr. d’Elseaux continued to maintain their offices there and to lease offices to others.